rzuick/stacks-queues/README.md

 ## Wave 2 Implement a Queue

-Using a circular buffer implement a Queue with the following methods:
+Using a circular buffer with an internal array starting at 20 elements, implement a Queue with the following methods:

 - `enqueue(value)` - Adds the value to the back of the queue.
 - `dequeue` - removes and returns a value from the front of the queue